Morphisms of Berkovich curves and the different function: Analytic curves

 \subsubsection{Simultaneous semistable reduction}

 The simultaneous semistable reduction theorem asserts that any finite generically \'etale morphism of nice compact curves possesses a skeleton.
-This is not essentially stronger than the semistable reduction theorem.
-Indeed, it follows from Lemma~\ref{enlargelem} that it suffices to start with arbitrary skeletons $\Gamma'_Y$ and $\Gamma'_X$ and choose $\Gamma_X$ to be any skeleton containing $\Gamma'_X\cup f(\Gamma'_Y\cup\Ram(f))$ and $\Gamma_Y$ to be the preimage of $\Gamma_X$.
-Moreover, it follows from \cite[Corollary~4.5.4]{berbook} that one can, in fact, remove $\Gamma'_X$ from the above union because $f(\Gamma'_Y)$ automatically contains a skeleton of $X$.
+This is not essentially stronger than the semistable reduction theorem and can be deduced from it as follows.
+Start with any skeleton $\Gamma'_X$ of $X$, choose a skeleton $\Gamma'_Y$ of $Y$ that contains $\Ram(f)$ and $f^{-1}(\Gamma'_X)$, and set $\Gamma_X=f(\Gamma_Y)$ and $\Gamma_Y=f^{-1}(\Gamma_X)$.
+Clearly, $\Gamma_X$ is connected and contains $\Gamma'_X$, hence it is a skeleton by Lemma~\ref{enlargelem}.
+We claim that $\Gamma_Y$ is a skeleton too, and hence $(\Gamma_Y,\Gamma_X)$ is a skeleton of $f$.